 November 14, 2020 - Hadassah-University Medical Center has vaccinated 23 people against the novel coronavirus using the Israel Institute for Biological Research's coronavirus vaccine candidate Brilife, the hospital said Friday.
 "All 23 participants in their 20s to 50s have had the vaccine in the last two weeks and are feeling well," said Prof. Yossi Karko, director of the Center for Clinical Research at Hadassah.
 "They have not suffered from any unusual side effects or medical problems following the vaccine, other than temporary sensitivity at the site of injection – as expected."

-November 8, 2020 - Four women who were selected to participate in the human trial of "Brilife," the Israeli Institute for Biological Research's coronavirus vaccine, were vaccinated at Hadassah University Medical Center in Jerusalem's Ein Kerem.
+November 8, 2020 - Four women selected to participate in the human trial of "Brilife," the Israeli Institute for Biological Research's coronavirus vaccine, were vaccinated at Hadassah University Medical Center in Jerusalem Ein Kerem.
 All four women were in their 20s - 30s and had been medically tested and found suitable to participate in the trial.

 November 1, 2020 - The human trial of Brilife, its coronavirus vaccine candidate, launched by injecting two people – one at Hadassah-University Medical Center in Jerusalem's Ein Kerem and one at Sheba Medical Center at Tel Hashomer.

-October 26, 2020 - Testing the BriLife vaccine developed at Israel Institute for Biological Research begins at Hadassah and Sheba medical centers on healthy volunteers.
+October 26, 2020 - Testing the BriLife vaccine developed at Israel Institute for Biological Research on healthy volunteers has begun at Hadassah and Sheba medical centers.

 October 20, 2020 - Israel names its coronavirus vaccine candidate: Brilife.